leoparent/WebSI_PARENT_CHASSAGNOU/README.md

 ## Bonus

 * Responsive
   *All of our pages are responsive and can be displayed on all formats of screens.
-On mobile/tablet screens, the menu is accessible from a hamburger button on the right-top side of the screen.*
+On mobile/tablet screens, the menu is accessible from a hamburger button at the right-top corner of the screen.*